Methyl isobutyl ketone

-Methyl isobutyl ketone (MIBK, 4-methylpentan-2-one) is an organic compound with the condensed chemical formula (CH_{3})_{2}CHCH_{2}C(O)CH_{3}.
+Methyl isobutyl ketone (MIBK, 4-methylpentan-2-one) is an organic compound with the condensed chemical formula (CH3)2CHCH2C(O)CH3.
 This ketone is a colourless liquid that is used as a solvent for gums, resins, paints, varnishes, lacquers, and nitrocellulose.

 Production

 At laboratory scale, MIBK can be produced via a three-step process using acetone as the starting material.
 Self-condensation, a type of aldol reaction, produces diacetone alcohol, which readily dehydrates to give 4-methylpent-3-en-2-one (commonly, mesityl oxide).
 Mesityl oxide is then hydrogenated to give MIBK.

 Industrially, these three steps are combined.
 Acetone is treated with a strongly acidic, palladium catalyst-doped cation exchange resin under medium pressure of hydrogen.
 Several million kilograms are produced annually.